RPE Meaning: How to Use the RPE Scale for Strength and Size

 What Is the RIR Scale?

 Another researched method of measuring exertion that often sits alongside the RPE method is the RIR scale.
 This simply means 'Reps In Reserve'.
-With this scale, RPE is flipped on its head, with one meaning 'one rep in reverse'.
+With this scale, RPE is flipped on its head, with one meaning 'one rep in reserve'.
 For example, you complete a set of 10 reps at a moderate weight.
 At the end of the set, you estimate you could have completed five more reps.
 This means you have five reps in reserve.

 It has been recently suggested that using RIR to inform your RPE is superior to traditional RPE – as defined above – for assessing intensity during resistance training.